choyoon88/bikedisco/README.md

 - Google Maps are not paid version so it will show unwanted water marks on the background of the map and a popup message on the top.
 Despite that, all the expected functions that I have implemented are working well; such as importing bicycle station markers, showing info window on each marker and getting clustered when the map is zoomed out.

 # Agile Methodologies

+At first it was difficult to set up the priorities without Agile methodology and I spent too much time working on Google Maps and API rendering.
+Eventually I have done it up and running on my app, but figured out if I first started working with Kanban and set up the work priorities would have made the work with more efficiency.

+I tried to implement myself on creating Kanban before actually building up the codes to make a function, and that helped a lot to focus on my priorities.

 ## Kanban